-A 25 foot lead cord is attached to the light, as the wire run from the transformer cannot be within 10 feet of a water feature.
+A 25-foot lead cord is attached to the light, as the wire run from the transformer cannot be within 10 feet of a water feature.
 See my article on wire runs.

 What else will you need to make it work

 You must use a transformer that will work in wet locations.
 Not all transformers will meet this requirement.
-Check your entire wire runs to make sure that you have the proper size of transformer.
+Check your entire wire runs to make sure that you have the proper size of the transformer.
 See my article on transformers for more information.

 You need to check the information on each light fixture as some do not include the bulb that is needed.
 You will have to purchase the proper bulb to make your light work.
 You would think that this would be included, check information on each fixture carefully.

 Always when working around water and electricity there is danger.
-With low voltage lighting this is not any different.
+With low voltage lighting, this is not any different.
 The line runs of wire must stay at least 10 feet away from a Water Feature to meet most safety requirements.

 Do not try to improve your light fixture in any way, as it is a sealed unit from the factory to keep out the water.
 When changing or installing the light bulb, inspect the rubber gasket for any defects as this will shorten the life of your light if any moisture gets in.

 These lights are not recommended for use in pools or spas, as the chemicals will weaken the water tightness and you may get a short.
-This could lead to electric shock of swimmers.
+This could lead to an electric shock of swimmers.
 This would not be a good thing during a pool party.

 When looking for a water feature light, make sure you have done some research on the proper light for the installation.
 Not all lights will be able to be used for submersible pond lighting.
-Double check your transformer for proper wet location use.
+Double-check your transformer for proper wet location use.
 Safety should be your number one concern when installing a light in a wet location.

 Having the correct light and accessories will make a great addition to any water feature.